lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

        –> conclude that the order of integration = 2, do model selection from here on

+       ans **use the stationary d2x as input to obtain the model coefficients!**

 - **How to do model selection like above using `ur.df()`**

   ```R